 Residency for Tuition Purposes: Active Military Servicemembers & Veteran Policies

-In all cases, the Residency section of the University of Utah Admissions Department is the determining body for all military residency exceptions.
+The requirements for each military or veteran exception are listed, and the student must meet ALL requirements.
+In all cases, the Residency Division of the University of Utah Admissions Department is the determining body for all military residency exceptions.

 Military Service, Veterans, & Military Dependent Residency Exceptions